 For Doctors Who Want To Provide Abortions, Employment Contracts Often Tie Their Hands

-Doctors who are opposed to abortion, don't have to provide them.
+Doctors who are opposed to abortions, don't have to provide them.
 Since the 1970s, a series of federal rules have provided clinicians with "conscience protections" that help them keep their jobs if they don't want to perform or assist with the procedure.

 Religious hospitals are also protected.
-Catholic health care systems, for example, don't have to provide abortions or contraception.
+Catholic health care systems, for example, are protected if they choose not to provide abortions or sterilizations.
 Doctors who work for religious hospitals usually sign contracts that they'll uphold religious values in their work.

 But as the reach of Catholic-affiliated health care grows, these protections are starting to have consequences for doctors who do want to perform abortions — even as a side job.